bfreeds/make-metro-extractor/README.md

     - `make osm.water.coastline`
     - `make osm.land.coastline`

-You can run the combined make commands or the standalone (`$ make imposm.shp`).
+You can run the combined make commands (`$ make imposm.shp`) or the standalone (`$ make imposm.geojson`).
 The combined commands will download large files -- I would only use them if you have a specific reason to (experiment with different OSM file formatting).